-THIS AGREEMENT AND PLAN OF MERGER ("Merger Agreement") made as of this day of June, 2001, is by and between BioSante Pharmaceuticals, Inc., a Wyoming corporation ("BioSante Wyoming"), and BioSante Pharmaceuticals, Inc., a Delaware corporation ("BioSante Delaware").
+THIS AGREEMENT AND PLAN OF MERGER ("Merger Agreement") made as of this 30th day of April, 2001, is by and between BioSante Pharmaceuticals, Inc., a Wyoming corporation ("BioSante Wyoming"), and BioSante Pharmaceuticals, Inc., a Delaware corporation ("BioSante Delaware").
 BioSante Wyoming and BioSante Delaware are sometimes referred to hereinafter as the "Constituent Corporations."

-WHEREAS, the authorized capital stock of BioSante Wyoming consists of: an unlimited number of shares of common stock, no par value per share (the "Common Stock") of which 62,202,943 shares are currently issued and outstanding, and an unlimited number of shares of class C special stock (the "Class C Special Stock"), of which 4,687,684 shares are currently issued and outstanding;
+WHEREAS, the authorized capital stock of BioSante Wyoming consists of: an unlimited number of shares of common stock, no par value per share (the "Common Stock") of which 62,202,943 shares are currently issued and outstanding, and an unlimited number of shares of class C special stock (the "Class C Special Stock"), of which 4,687,684 shares are currently issued and outstanding and an unlimited number of shares of preference stock without par value ("Preference Stock"), none of which is currently issued and outstanding;

-WHEREAS, upon completion of the merger contemplated hereby, the authorized capital stock of will consist of: [75,000,000] shares of Common Stock, of which 62,202,943 shares will be issued and outstanding, 4,687,684 shares of Class C Special Stock, of which 4,687,684 shares will be issued and outstanding, and 10,000,000 shares of preferred stock ("the "Undesignated Preferred Stock"), issuable in series, of which no shares will be issued and outstanding; and
+WHEREAS, upon completion of the merger contemplated hereby, the authorized capital stock of BioSante Delaware will consist of: 100,000,000 shares of common stock, par value of \$.0001, of which 62,202,943 shares will be issued and outstanding, 4,687,684 shares of class C special stock, par value of \$.0001, of which 4,687,684 shares will be issued and outstanding, and 10,000,000 shares of preferred stock ("the "Undesignated Preferred Stock"), issuable in series, of which no shares will be issued and outstanding; and